My notes on the Swift Result type

 Simple Result:

-- Results are not great for returning methods, use throw instead, with light
+• Result is not great for returning values, use throw instead

 typealias Complete = (Result<UIImage, Error>) -> Void